tsudijon/dynamic_networks/README.md

 - Calculate the distance matrix on the resulting time series of barcodes, using `persistence_fns.get_bottleneck_dist_matrix`.
 - Then run `sliding_window_fns.sliding_window` and `sliding_window_fns.sw_distance_matrix` to create the sliding window embedding of the barcode time series.
 Note that `sliding_window_fns.sliding_window` generates the indices of the time series needed to create the sliding window; this is then passed to the second function to subset the whole time series distance matrix in order to create the distance matrix of the sliding window.
 - Calculate the persistence of the sliding window point cloud via the `ripser` package, using its distance matrix.

+If you have pip installed the package, call each of the above functions using the module name `tdadynamicnetworks`.

 ## Notebooks / Experiments